 In 2020, the median age of residents in the City was 36.8 years, as compared to 36 years in Kent County and 39.8 in Michigan.
 The City of Lowell's population ranges in age.
 The circle graph above provides a breakdown of the age demographics for the community.
 Middle-aged people comprise a large proportion of the City's population.
 Young people under 18 years old make up a quarter of the population.
-People aged 65 to 74 years of age comprise 8.6% of the population, and people over 75 years of age comprise 5.6% of the population.
+People aged 65 to 74 years of age comprise 8.6% of the population, and people over 75 years of age 5.6%.